 This list has two MUDS (multi-user dungeons) on it: Genesis and NetHack.
 The reality is that these types of games, as a whole, are fairly resilient.
 Genesis and NetHack are just two of the big ones.

 In reality, the software itself does not necessarily “update” in the traditional sense in many of these games.
-So besides the fact there were too many MUDs to include, many have a serious grey area between user and developer made content.
+So besides the fact, there were too many MUDs to include, many have a serious grey area between the user and developer-made content.
 Collaborative works are great but can also be hard to categorize.